cap-js/docs/cds/cdl.md

 ::: warning
 Expressions in annotation values are released as beta feature.
-We provide an early preview for the functionality to allow you to experiment with it and provide feedback.
+We provide an early preview of this functionality to allow you to experiment with it and provide feedback.
 The behavior may change in later releases, in particular: the behavior and the CSN representation of paths in propagated annotations will change, and the behavior of expressions in OData annotations will change.